seydx/homebridge-fritz-platform/FAQ.md

 Below, i have listed some frequently asked questions and errors that may be appear during the installation process.

+## Presence not work properly

+Presence works as follows: As soon as a user is no longer registered on the network, the user is not immediately shown as being absent.
+The plugin searches for the user, eg. if repeaters are listed in config.json, the user will be searched for further.
+If the user is also not active there and if no "Delay" is set in the config.json, the user is displayed as absent.

+**Fix:** To work properly, the user setted in config.json needs full read/write rights.
+[First Steps](https://github.com/SeydX/homebridge-fritz-platform/blob/master/docs/Installation.md#installation---first-steps)

 ## Error 713/714 (presence)

 That is not an issue by the plugin, it means only it can not find the, in config defined ip/mac adress, in the list of your main device/repeater